zmalone/chef-web-docs/source/get-started-with-chef-analytics/linux/install-and-configure-chef-analytics/2/_index.md

 ## 2. Connect your Chef server to Chef Analytics

-Now you need to provide some information about your Chef Analytics system to your Chef server.
+Now you need to provide some information about your Chef Analytics server to your Chef server.
 In this step, you'll continue to work from your Chef server.

 First, stop your Chef server.